citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Custom Post-Processing Shaders, Anaglyph 3D and Nearest Neighbour Filter ([#4578](https://github.com/citra-emu/citra/pull/4578)) by [xperia64](https://github.com/xperia64)

-You read it right. [xperia64](https://github.com/xperia64), developer of the [Drastic](https://www.drastic-ds.com) emulator, managed to deliver three features in a single PR.
+You read it right. [xperia64](https://github.com/xperia64), a developer of the [Drastic](https://www.drastic-ds.com) emulator, managed to deliver three features in a single PR.
 For those who don't know already, post-processing shaders are basically an additional effect added to the final image rendered.

 It all started when [xperia64](https://github.com/xperia64) set out to implement anaglyph 3D for Citra.
 However, since Citra did not have post-processing shader support, he had to implement it first.
 For drop-in compatibility with many [Dolphin](https://dolphin-emu.org) shaders, he even added some of the Dolphin aliases and bindings.

 On top of post-processing shaders, he added a builtin red-cyan `dubois` shader which implemented anaglyph 3D, making 3D effects accessible to more users who don't really have a 3D screen.
 While he was at it, in order to fix some of the shaders, he added an option to toggle `Linear Filtering`.
 This was previously on by default, and turning that option off would get Citra to use Nearest Neighbour Filter mode.
-It fixed some issues with certain shaders and also worked better for some textures, such as texts.
+It fixed some issues with certain shaders and also worked better for some textures, such as game text.

 You can drop in your own shaders in the `shaders` folder in the Citra User Directory.
 New flavors of anaglyph 3D can also be added in the `shaders/anaglyph` folder.